-Starting the surrogacy process can be overwhelming, whether you’re starting with a trusted provider at your fertility clinic or with an agency.
-Prospective parents have a myriad of questions, from “How long is this actually going to take” to, “Does my surrogate want to keep my baby?”
-At Gay Parents To Be, we’ve been a resource and a sounding board for dads for years, so we’ve learned to anticipate some of the most common questions about the egg donation, IVF, and surrogacy process for LGBTQ+ families.
+Embarking on the surrogacy process can be overwhelming, whether you’re starting with a trusted provider at your fertility clinic or with an agency.
+Prospective parents have a myriad of questions, from “how long is this actually going to take” to “does my surrogate want to keep my baby?”
+At Gay Parents To Be, we’ve been a resource and a sounding board for dads-to-be for years, so we’ve learned to anticipate some of the most common questions about the egg donation, IVF, and surrogacy process for LGBTQ+ families.

 Have no fear!
 In this blog, we’ll examine your options for egg donor selection, plus the pros and cons associated with each, so you’re prepared for what’s ahead.
 And if you’re looking for more information on the entire surrogacy process, check out our comprehensive guide here.

 Skip to a section:

 - Where To Look For an Egg Donor

 - Why Choose an Egg Donor from an In-House Donor Program?

 - Why Would I Choose an Agency Egg Donor?

 - How Fast Can I Match with My Egg Donor?

 Where To Look For an Egg Donor